yii2-extensions/app-basic/README.md

 ### How it works

 The Yii2 Web Application Basic template provides a complete foundation for building modern web applications.
-Unlike starting from scratch, this template includes:
+Unlike starting from scratch, this template includes.

 1. **Pre-configured structure** with organized directories for assets, views, models, and controllers.
 2. **Bootstrap 5 integration** for responsive, mobile-first user interfaces.